anonymous21155/assessment/README.md

 ## TASK 1
 **Objective:** Create a Azure VM using ARM template

 **Output:** created a json file with resoucrces and paramters for the vm creation.
-The result is uploaded in the repo [azure-deploy.json](https://github.com/anonymous21155/assessment/blob/main/azure-deploy.json)
+The result is uploaded in the repo [azure-deploy.json](https://github.com/anonymous21155/assessment/blob/main/azure-deploy.json).
+Used __Deploy a custom template__ service from azure portal upload the json and ethe file was succesfully validated for deployment.

 ## TASK 2